timberhill/flashy/README.md

     - OR just run the script in this repo (`flashy.bat <settings_name>`/`flashy.sh <settings_name>`)
     - The LEDs should light up at this point if it was set up correctly

+_NOTE: in Linux, you might need to add your user to a group that is allowed serial communication, or just run it as root (not recommended)_

 ## Settings

 Settings have a few values you might want to tweak.
 But mainly you want to change `strip_size` and `profile`.